decred/politeia/politeiavoter/README.md

 `politeiavoter` is a command line utility that can be used to issue votes on proposals.

+Configuration and logs Linux/BSD/POSIX:
-The tool keeps logs and configuration files, just like the other tools in the Decred suite, in the ~/.politeiavoter directory (this varies for Windows and OSX).
+The tool keeps logs and configuration files in the ~/.politeiavoter directory

+Configuration and logs Windows:
+The tool keeps logs and configuration files in the %LOCALAPPDATA%\Politeiavoter directory

+Configuration and logs macOS/OSX:
+The tool keeps logs and configuration files in the ~/Library/Application Support/Politeiavoter directory

 In the following examples the config file contained the following entry:
 ```